vbfrasson/2021-11-fei/README.md

 1. set the pendingAdmin of the RgtTimelock contract to the TribeTimelock.
 2. calls method `party0Accept` on PegExchanger
 3. calls method `party0Accept` on TribeRagequit
-4. queues transfer of rari contracts
+4. transfer ownership of rari contracts

 It then simulates a voting period, after which the proposal is passed & executed.